A Large-scale Study of Spatiotemporal Representation Learning with a New Benchmark on Action Recognition

-\paragraph{PHAV-Mini-Sports1M} To provide a dataset for synthetic-to-real transfer, which is of great significance in real-world scenarios, we also include the simulated dataset PHAV~\cite{roberto2017procedural} to construct PHAV-Mini-Sports1M dataset.
+\paragraph{PHAV-Mini-Sports1M} We also consider the synthetic-to-real transfer and we leverage an existing dataset PHAV~\cite{roberto2017procedural}.
 As shown in Table~\ref{PM}, we combine 15 classes from Mini-Sports1M into 6 categories (\textit{playing soccer}, \textit{playing golf}, \textit{playing baseball}, \textit{shooting gun}, \textit{shooting archery} and \textit{running}) existing in PHAV to build the paired dataset.
-We also illustrate the class-wise distribution of this dataset in Fig.~\ref{phav-ms}.
+We also illustrate the class-wise distribution of this dataset in Figure~\ref{phav-ms}.
 PHAV contains much more samples than Mini-Sports1M due to it is easily generated.